SiyanaPetkova/Honeyfarm/README.md

 - AJAX functionality for "Load more" button to show more photos.
 - Options Page where the user can choose how many images to show the gallery and the load more button after that.

-All images in the theme are from personal collection!
+All images in the theme are part of personal collection!